Discover the rich wetland habitat of Stockbridge Marsh, a haven for birds and butterflies.

 Managing Stockbridge Marsh

-It is 'Common Land' with ancient manorial rights dating back to the Norman Conquest: anyone who lives in the borough of Stockbridge is a commoner of this land.
+The Marsh is 'common land' with ancient manorial rights dating back to the Norman Conquest: anyone who lives in the borough of Stockbridge is a commoner of this land.

 Some commoners take up their common rights here in the form of grazing – the Marsh is grazed by cattle and horses during the summer working with us.
 These animals help to keep the dominant grasses down and allow a wider diversity of flora species to thrive.